RZ-Code-Studio/PyGet-Packages/README.md

 I NEED TO COMPILE FOR MAC AND LINUX.
 PROBABLY USING A VIRTUAL MACHINE.

 ## IMPORTANT: Windows Defender reports FALSE positives

+WHY DOES IT NOW REPORT ERRORS AFTER BEING FROZEN AS A EXE????